Elachista solitaria

 Elachista solitaria is a moth of the family Elachistidae.
 It is found in the United States, where it has been recorded from Florida, Kentucky and Ohio.

-The wingspan is 5-5.5 mm.
-The forewings are dark brown, with a slight reddish luster and a small silvery gray spot at the base of the costa, as well as a brilliant silvery fascia just before the middle and a narrow silvery spot at the tornus.
-Beyond this, near the apex, is a larger silvery costal mark.
-The hindwings are dark brownish gray.
+The wingspan is 5–5.5 mm.
 Adults have been recorded on wing from June to July.

 The larvae feed on Panicum species.
 They mine the leaves of their host plant.
-The mine starts as a very narrow gallery with a conspicuous line of frass.
-Later, the mine is enlarged into a whitish translucent blotch.
 Mining larvae can be found from the end of May to the end of June.